Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 Matter in the 2D void, though perfectly still, holds latent awareness.

+### According to Google:

+> "All matter has mass:
+Everything we can see and touch, from the smallest atom to the largest star, is made of matter and therefore has mass.
+Examples of matter with mass:
+Solids (like a rock), liquids (like water), and gases (like air) are all made of matter and have mass."

+*Awareness potential exists in all matter, because it has mass (it persists in space), it has boundary (it is distinct from other matter particles) and under Time relation can occur.*

 **To reinforce this structural threshold, we contrast awareness-capable matter with a common entity that lacks it entirely: the photon.**

 ### Awareness vs. Unawareness: The Photon